-Self Help Graphics & Art fosters the creation and advancement of new works by Chicana/o and Latinx artists through experimental and innovative printmaking techniques and other visual art forms.
-We are an organization rooted in community; and since 1973, have been at the intersection of arts and social justice, providing a home to foster creativity and the development of local artists.
+Self Help Graphics & Art fosters the creation and advancement of new art works by Chicana/o and Latinx artists through experimental and innovative printmaking techniques and other visual art forms.
+We are an organization rooted in community; and since 1973, have been at the intersection of arts and social justice, providing a home that fosters the creativity and development of local artists.
 We establish international collaborations and partnerships nation-wide and create world-wide cultural exchanges.

 PROFESSIONAL PRINTMAKING Program | cultural events